jekyll2014/CameraServer/README.md

 ```
 ...or scan your network for ONVIF cameras using an external tool.
 Try [ONVIF Device Manager](https://sourceforge.net/projects/onvifdm/files/), which is much more capable.
 Just find your cameras and put the correct "rtsp://***" link into the appsettings.json

+For the MJPEG cameras, you should know exactly the path, authentication type and login/password.
+There is no reasonable way to detect it automatically.

+Implemented authorisation types:
+- None - login/password ignored even if there is anything.
+- Plain - login and password are inserted into the URL string. {0} stands for login. {1} stands for password
+- Basic - login and password are passed in the body of the request.

 Be careful setting the "AllowedRoles" for the cameras to not compromise your system.